GleammerRay/INTERLINKED/README.md

 Log message types:
 - `I` - Informational message: contains relevant information about what the bot is doing.
 - `W` - Warning: notifies about something that can cause runtime issues.
 - `E` - Error: an unresolved runtime error.
-The bot will keep working, but it's behaviour is not guaranteed.
+The bot will keep working, but its behaviour is not guaranteed.
 - `F` - Fatal error: an error that caused the bot to crash.
 - `S` - System message: contains relevant information about the bot process.

 ## Command line arguments

 - `-h` / `--help` - Display help page.
 - `-q` / `--quiet` - Do not log info and warnings into console.
-The '-s' option will not be affected.
+The `-s` option will not be affected.
 - `-s` / `--save-log` - Save script log to a file.
-Default path is './bot.log', custom path can be specified with '-o'.
+Default path is `bot.log` in parent directory, custom path can be specified with `-o`.
-- `-o` / `--output <filepath>` - Specify a custom log output file path instead of 'bot.log'.
+- `-o` / `--output <filepath>` - Specify a custom log output file path instead of `bot.log`.
 - `-r` / `--restart` - Automatically restart the script on crash.
 - `--raw` - Execute a raw run.
-The script will ignore all options and its output will not be unformatted.
+The script will ignore all options and its output will not be formatted.

 ## Library